MUYANGGUO/C-study/README.md

 VMA: virtual memory address (destination in SRAM)

-By examining, we can observe that when loading the program, the source and destination address have been assigned, who did this?
+By examining, we can observe that when loading the program, the source and destination address have been assigned, who did this? **the start up code**

 ![Reset of Processor](/README_IMAGES/p2.png)